civisanalytics/datascience-python/README.md

 VERSION contains the full version string, e.g. "1.0.3".
 VERSION_MAJOR,
 VERSION_MINOR, and VERSION_MICRO each contain a single integer.

+## Joblib Temporary Files

+The [`joblib`](https://pythonhosted.org/joblib/) library enhances multiprocessing capabilities for scientific Python computing.
+In particular, the `scikit-learn` library uses `joblib` for parallelization.
+This Docker image sets `joblib`'s default location for staging temporary files to the /tmp directory.
+The normal default is /shm. /shm is a RAM disk which defaults to a 64 MB size in Docker containers, too small for typical scientific computing.

 # Creating Equivalent Local Environments

 The `environment.yml` file in this repo can be used to create a python environment that is